Marketing is at the heart of every independent school organization, from small to large.

 They are not afraid to ask for help.

 There is an entire universe of marketing strategies and tactics out there.
 There are many roles, responsibilities, talents, and skills among marketing team members.
-Smart marketers know what they’re best at and hire or outsource others who will complement their marketing strengths.
+Successful school marketers know what they’re best at and hire or outsource others who will complement their marketing strengths.

 Ideally, a marketing team will have complementary skills that, when combined, become more effective than individualized skills in accomplishing a goal.